 Trying to maintain a good toilet position may be useful for people that find it difficult to pass a stool, who strain when the poop won’t come out or who suffer from constipation.
-There is no right or wrong way to sit on the toilet; however following these pointers may help make emptying your bowels easier, to find the correct toilet position for you.
+There is no right or wrong way to sit on the toilet; however following these pointers may help make emptying your bowels and achieving constipation relief easier, to find the correct toilet position for you.

 - Lean forward when you are sitting on the toilet with your hands resting on your thighs

 - Make sure that your knees are bent and are higher than your hips (it may help to use a footstool if your toilet is high or you are not very tall)

 - Make sure your feet are resting on the ground -(or on a footstool)

 - Try to fill your lungs, breathing through your mouth to prevent straining and contracting your pelvic floor (diaphragmatic breathing)

 - Bulge your tummy muscles forward as you take a deep breath in.
 ‘Brace’ your tummy to prevent it from bulging further forwards.
 Do not tighten your tummy.